drbap/magicuser-theme-for-obsidian/README.md

 ## Feedback and Support

 Have suggestions for new features, usability improvements, or found a bug?
 Your feedback is appreciated!
 Submit an issue on GitHub and I'll do my best to respond as soon as possible.
-Every voice matters and helps shape the future of this theme!
+Every voice matters and helps shape the future of this theme.

 > [!IMPORTANT]
-> ⭐️ Your star on this repository shows your support and motivates further development!
+> ⭐️ Your star on this repository shows your support and motivates further development.
 Thanks!

 ## License and Acknowledgements